 New visa issuance procedure

-The Embassy only accepts applications for a visa from the categories of persons who are not covered by the temporary entry ban.This applies even if you plan to travel after March 31, 2021.
+The Embassy only issues visas for the categories of persons who are not covered by the temporary entry ban.This applies even if you plan to travel after August 31, 2021.

 You can contact the Migration department to get more information about requirements, using the following e-mail address: firstname.lastname@example.org.